Bonds stung, dollar cheered by sudden hawkish turn at Fed - Up News Info

 Article content

-SYDNEY — Asian markets looked set for a rough ride on Thursday after the U.S. Federal Reserve stunned investors by signaling it might raise interest rates at a much faster pace than assumed, sending yields and the dollar sharply higher.
+SYDNEY — Asian equities touched a three-week low on Thursday after the U.S. Federal Reserve stunned investors by signaling it might raise interest rates at a much faster pace than assumed, sending bond yields and the dollar sharply higher.

-The dollar boasted its strongest single day gain in 15 months as 10-year U.S. Treasury yields jumped by the most since early March.
+The dollar hung on to most of what was the strongest one-day rise in 15 months after the Fed meeting, while benchmark 10-year U.S. Treasury yields lifted by the most since early March.

-The initial fallout in equities was not as bad with S&P 500 futures down just 0.2% in early Asian trade, while Nasdaq futures were off 0.3%.
-Nikkei futures were also down a modest 0.3%.

-Emerging markets might not fare as well as they are particularly vulnerable to the chance of early U.S. rate hikes to contain inflation, which could suck funds out of riskier assets.
+The fallout in equities has been softer, with modest losses on Wall Street and MSCI’s broadest index of Asia-Pacific shares outside Japan falling to its lowest since late May, sitting 0.5% lower by mid afternoon.

 “The new Fed ‘dot plot’ indicating that the median FOMC member now forecasts two Fed rate hikes in 2023, versus none in the March iteration, represented the hawkish surprise out of the June Fed meeting,” said Ray Attrill, head of FX strategy at NAB.